Event-Horizon-Games/event-horizon-fivem/Knowledge Base/FX_server_builds.md

 FX Versions are an important part of a resource manifest and there is very little context about what they mean.
 Below will be a list of versions and how they are differentiated.
 Typically the default resource manifest version for any **fxmanifest.lua** created from this date forward should be **cerulean**.
+Occasionally check [here](https://docs.fivem.net/docs/scripting-reference/resource-manifest/resource-manifest/#fxv2-versions) in case new versions are released.

 ## FX version `cerulean` (2020-05)
 - Loads NUI resources in a 'secure context' to support WASM and fetch APIs, but requires callbacks to be changed to https:// instead of http://.